v2rockets/Loyal-Elephie/README.md

 * c4ai-command-r-v01
 * Meta-Llama-3-70B-Instruct (Best so far)

-For those who need hand-on local embedding API, an embedding server example is added to "external/embedding_server.py"
+For those who need hand-on local embedding API, an embedding server example is added to "external_example".

-### Recent Plans
-* refractor a little bit about the retrieval part
-* make bm25 support multiple languages
-* support multiple users for a single server